wccalvin/learn-git/commands.md

 ## First time Git Setup

+- Setup user name and email in the ~/.gitconfig

   `git config --global user.name "wccalvin"`

   `git config --global user.email clayton.calvin@gmail.com`

 - If a default text editor should be setup when Git needs you to type in a message